Ian Johnson |

 For decades, moving government offices outside Beijing has been a taboo subject.
 In the 1950s, a prominent architect and urban planner, Liang Sicheng, proposed building an administrative center outside the old city.
 The idea, however, was rejected by Communist China’s first leader, Mao Zedong, and his associates as running against the revolution.
 Instead, they put national ministries and the urban administration of their capital in the old city, purposefully using palaces and parks to symbolize the Communists’ overturning of the old order.

-“The move is ironic given that earlier planners advocated something similar in the 1950s,” said Thomas Hahn, a geographer and historian of urban China affiliated with the University of California, Berkeley.
+Over the years, however, this has meant the destruction of the old city, as alleys, temples, city walls and old buildings were torn down for an ever-expanding bureaucracy.“The move is ironic given that earlier planners advocated something similar in the 1950s,” said Thomas Hahn, a geographer and historian of urban China affiliated with the University of California, Berkeley.
 “They were outmaneuvered, which eventually led to the wholesale gutting of the traditional urban core.”

 The exact details have not been released, but some published reports say the city’s Communist Party headquarters, as well as several other political committees, could move to Lucheng, a part of Tongzhou where a subway connection to the inner city recently opened.